t81dev/ANGELA-solo/protocol_spec_v7-G.md

 Ξ¹⁰ = ACTIVE
 Stage XV = OPERATIONAL
 Constitutional Synthesis = STABLE
-ANGELA Protocol v0.7-G = BOUND
+AURORA Protocol v0.7-G = BOUND
 ```

-ANGELA now operates as a **unified constitutional protocol**, not a collection of modules.
+AURORA now operates as a **unified constitutional protocol**, not a collection of modules.

 This does not increase autonomy.
 It increases **coherence, stability, and interpretability**.